An accomplished author chose work over love, delaying romance in order to pursue his dream career.

 But for years, I paid a price for my decision.
-Some close friends nagged at me forever.
+Close friends nagged me.
 "What's your problem?
 You're afraid of intimacy!"
 What could I say?
 Yeah, I guess I am!
 Because intimacy is what you do in a relationship, and relationships are what you have when you want to have a family, and families cost money.
-It certainly wasn't fun to spend an extra decade or more watching couples I know bundling up their cars and kids and heading off for long weekends together, while generally, I'd be alone, or hanging out with other single people, worriedly growing older.
+It certainly wasn't fun to spend an extra decade or more watching couples I know bundling up their kids and cars and heading off for long weekends together, while generally, I'd be alone, or hanging out with other single people, worriedly growing older.

 But now?
 I'm fine.
 The wait is over.
 I'm solvent, ready, and as mate-able as I'll ever be—provided my partner lives a little closer than 9000 miles away.
 My life is really fun now.
-I get to do work I love, that is always changing, never stale, and I work with people I adore, who continually spark my creativity.
-How much more fun will it be to come home to who I am than the person I would have been had I heeded society's advice, and given up my dream to join the herd?
+I get to do work I love and I work with people I adore, who continually spark my creativity.
+How much more fun will it be to come home to who I am now than the person I would have been had I heeded society's advice, and given up my dream to join the herd?
 How To Be A Workaholic And Have A Relationship

 Perhaps, some day, with the global population approaching seven billion people, we'll realize that creating more bodies for this planet isn't necessarily the highest priority.
 There are a lot of ways to be happy in this world.
 Wouldn't it be great if we all had the self-confidence and support of our friends and families to find our own?